 In a high-competition environment, some job seekers are turning to tools like infographic resumes to stand out from the crowd.
 Should you have an infographic resume?
 The best answer is: it depends.

-Generally speaking, you should only create an infographic resume if you have the resources (either your own skills and expertise, or the ability to hire a designer) to pull off an exceptional final product.
+In general, you should only create an infographic resume if you have the resources (either your skills and expertise or the ability to hire a designer) to pull off an exceptional final product.
 Anything sub-par will only harm your job search, especially because in the vast majority of cases, infographic resumes are not required.

 What Is an Infographic Resume?